The effect of colors on silhouette perception

 Our little black dress "Chloé"

-It should be noted that the slimming effect of dark colors also depends on the cut and texture of the clothes.
-Stretchy fabrics or slim cuts can enhance this effect by hugging the contours of the body in a flattering way.
+It is worth noting that the slimming effect of dark colours also depends on the cut and texture of the clothes.
+Stretchy fabrics or fitted cuts can enhance this effect by flatteringly hugging the contours of the body.

 -